 People who receive a subpoena for a criminal matter often wonder if they can ignore the subpoena or refuse to testify.
 Neither is advisable.

 A subpoena is a court order telling an individual to appear in court in person and testify.
-A subpoena duces tecum is an order for a witness to bring something.
+Similarly, a subpoena duces tecum is an order for a witness to bring something to court – such as documents, a child, or evidence.
 This is true in both state and federal courts.

 Both in state and federal courts, grand juries are a group of individuals who determine if cases should be indicted or not.
 In the federal system, a grand jury is made up of 16-23 people.
 They are presented with cases to determine if probable cause exists to indict the case.
 In addition to voting on cases, grand juries have another important function: they can investigate offenses presented to them or initiate their own investigations.

 There are generally two kinds of grand jury subpoenas.
 The first is a grand jury subpoena duces tecum.
 This orders a person (usually the Custodian of Records) to bring evidence (usually documents, but it can be any item including recordings or photographs) to the grand jury.
 The other type of subpoena is simply a grand jury subpoena which orders a person to appear before and testify before the grand jury.
 For this reason, this second type of subpoena is sometimes referred to as a subpoena ad testificandum.

-Since the subpoena is a court order, failing to comply can result in fines or time behind bars.
+Since a criminal subpoena is a court order, failing to comply can result in fines or time behind bars.
 In Texas, a judge has the discretion to fine a witness up to $500 in a felony case and $100 in a misdemeanor case for refusing to comply with a subpoena.
 Under Chapter 24 of the Texas Code of Criminal Procedure, the judge can also issue a warrant for the arrest of the witness and hold them in custody until the trial or proceeding has concluded.